20 play suggestions with the Pop it's!

 Chaja:

-14. We regularly give it to children so that they can hear more attentively , and leave it up to the children what they want to do with it!
+14. We regularly give it to children so that they can hear with more attention , and leave it up to the children to decide what they want to do with it!

 Miriam:

 15. Have the children close their eyes.
-Plop a few circles.
-How many plops did you hear?
+Pop a few circles.
+How many pops did you hear?
 Of course, count them by having one child pop them back.

 Nienke:

-16. We use them combined with a coloring page of them .
-Then you first practice with the pincer grip (taking out the balls) and then coloring small areas.
-Always a big success!
+16. We use them in combination with a coloring page .
+First, you practice the tweezers grip (removing the little balls) and then coloring small areas.
+Always a big hit!

 Gea:

-18. Or tempo popping !
-Who pops all the laps the fastest (and back again)??
-Timer to record time .
+18. Or pace yourself !
+Who can complete all the laps (and back) the fastest?
+Use a timer to record your time .

 Inge: